And again, Russia's interview at Fox News yesterday on the Neil Cavuto program is up live now, live.

 They're doing pretty well.

-Now, of course they had Mercedes in fusion, I understand that.
+Now, of course, they had Mercedes infusion.

 But if Ford and Delphi can't cut it, then sell out to Toyota and let's be done with it.

-A car manufacturer that's destined to be number one in the world because they are building cars, people want.
+A car manufacturer that's destined to be number one in the world because they are building cars people want.

 President Hillary, good grief.